I’ve heard it too many times from small businesses who no longer invest in digital B2B marketing. “We tried it and it doesn’t work.

 However, the days of guest posting on spammy sites and putting lots of spammy links in your post certainly are dead.

-If you do guest post, you should focus on contributing quality content to good quality sites.
+When contributing guest posts, you should focus on contributing quality content to good quality sites.
 If you don’t visit the site you want to guest post on then it probably is not a good place to post.

 Your highest priority should be creating high-value content for your own website.
 Once you have published a few blog posts that rank in the top 5 on Google for your keywords, getting backlinks will be much easier as you’ll have something to offer to high-value websites.